Tupesh/aws-codebuild/README.md

 # AWS CodeBuild Sample Application

-A simple Node.js Express application configured for deployment using AWS CodeBuild and CodeDeploy.
+A simple Node.js Express application create by github copilot and configured for deployment using AWS CodeBuild and CodeDeploy for AWS practice.

 ## Project Structure